connervieira/HealthBox/docs/DEVELOP.md

 - `name`: A human-readable name for the food.
 - `servingsize`: The number of units of this food per serving.
 - `servingunit`: The unit of measurement for servings of this food.
+- `Y`: The submission of a value for this food, where Y is replaced with the value ID as defined in the `metadata>values` section of the food database.
+(See [/docs/FOOD.md](/docs/FOOD.md) for more information)
 - `X`: The amount of a particular nutrient of this food, where X is replaced with a nutrient ID.
 (See [/docs/FOOD.md](/docs/FOOD.md) for more information)

 ### Example